US-built databases a potential tool of Taliban repression | Law-Order

 Putting such data to work constructively — boosting education, empowering women, battling corruption — requires democratic stability, and these systems were not architected for the prospect of defeat.

-"It is a terrible irony," said Frank Pasquale, Brooklyn Law School scholar of surveillance technologies.
-"It's a real object lesson in The road to hell is paved with good intentions.'"
-Since Kabul fell Aug.
-15, indications have emerged that government data may have been used in Taliban efforts to identify and intimidate Afghans who worked with the U.S. forces.
+“It is a terrible irony,” said Frank Pasquale, Brooklyn Law School scholar of surveillance technologies.
+“It's a real object lesson in The road to hell is paved with good intentions.'”
+Since Kabul fell August 15, indications have emerged that government data may have been used in Taliban efforts to identify and intimidate Afghans who worked with the US forces.

-People are getting ominous and threatening phone calls, texts and WhatsApp messages, said Neesha Suarez, constituent services director for Rep. Seth Moulton of Massachusetts, an Iraq War veteran whose office is trying to help stranded Afghans who worked with the U.S. find a way out.
-A 27-year-old U.S. contractor in Kabul told The Associated Press he and co-workers who developed a U.S.-funded database used to manage army and police payrolls got phone calls summoning them to the Defense Ministry.
+People are getting ominous and threatening phone calls, texts and WhatsApp messages, said Neesha Suarez, constituent services director for Rep. Seth Moulton, D-Mass., an Iraq War veteran whose office is trying to help stranded Afghans who worked with the US find a way out.
+A 27-year-old US contractor in Kabul told The Associated Press he and co-workers who developed a US-funded database used to manage army and police payrolls got phone calls summoning them to the Defense Ministry.
 He is in hiding, changing his location daily, he said, asking not to be identified for his safety.
 In victory, the Taliban's leaders say they are not interested in retribution.
 Restoring international aid and getting foreign-held assets unfrozen are a priority.
 There are few signs of the draconian restrictions – especially on women – they imposed when they ruled from 1996 to 2001.
 There are also no indications that Afghans who worked with Americans have been systematically persecuted.

 All Afghans — and their international partners — have an obligation together to ensure sensitive government data only be used for “development purposes” and not for policing or social control by the Taliban or to serve other governments in the region, said Nader Nadery, a peace negotiator and head of the civil service commission in the former government.